Surprising things about popular Christmas market food in France.

 9) The huge assortment of grilled meats and sausages

 Grilled meats and sausages are a familiar sight at all Christmas markets, especially Bratwurst.
 Other meats you’ll typically find include, Alsacian hot dogs, boudin blanc.
 Magret de Canard (duck breast), Foie Gras ( goose or duck liver) and many more.

 Sandwiches with charcuterie galore on a tasty baguette.
 An affordable and convenient treat at all French Christmas markets.
 The varieties are endless; it just depends on the vendor and Christmas market.
 I’ve seen Magret de canard sandwiches and

 I doubt waffles need any introduction.
-In addition to being popular street food, Belgian style waffles, the big thick ones are a Christmas market favourite, especially topped with Nutella or whipped cream (à La Chantilly) and dusted with sugar.
+These thick Belgian waffles are not only a Christmas market favourite but also a popular street food.
+Common toppings include Nutella, or whipped cream (à La Chantilly) dusted with sugar.

 These are popular at Christmas markets in Southern France, but you can also find them all year round in grocery stores, airports and weekend markets.
 The most famous brand of Calisson is “Calisson d’Aix. “

 14) Rum and vanilla flavoured French pastry: Canelé aka Cannelé de Bordeaux:

 Originally from Bordeaux, Canelé [Cah-Nuh-Lay], this small, rum, and vanilla flavoured French pastry is a regional pride which you can find throughout France all year round and at Christmas markets.
 It has a crisp exterior with a soft custard center that you can enjoy for breakfast, dessert or as an accompaniment for tea or coffee.